The report must list total wages paid to covered workers, excess wages, taxable wages, and tax due, and show each employee's name,

 ).
 The Department has detailed instructions to help you

-accurately complete your return.
+accurately complete your report.
 However, all taxpayers are encouraged to file and pay electronically.
 After filing the RT-6 report online, the system automatically

 provides the employer with a confirmation receipt.